bbhunter/Bugbounty0x0a/README.md

 # Bugbounty0x0a

-This Repo contain all about bug hunting.
+all about bug hunting.

+I try to share with you my process of learning , including tools that I've used , some tips .

 Happy Hunting !